-Again, for the UK, we looked at gender, region, income, interest in health, etc. and there were no major differences in terms of unaided brand awareness across the various demographics except in terms of age and education level for the top 4 brands listed by survey participants.
+Again, for the UK, we looked at gender, region, income, interest in health, etc. and there were no major differences in terms of unaided brand awareness across the various demographics (except age and education) for the top 4 brands listed by survey participants.

 Once more, the highest amount of unaided answers for Yakult, Actimel, Danone and Activia fell under the 26-55 age group:

 And, you guessed it, unaided brand awareness for these top 4 brands was quite lower in the 16-25-year-old age bracket.